stephenlindauer/tesla-used-inventory-monitor/README.md

 ## Results
+Regularly hits the api per the defined `POLLING_INTERVAL_MIN` (use responsibly, don't spam) and retuns new vehicles and price changes.

-Shows when new vehicles are found:
+**Shows when new vehicles are found:**
 ```
 Found new vehicle: 2017 100D Ludicrous Performance All-Wheel Drive
 	 https://www.tesla.com/used/<redacted>